eclipse-edc/Technology-Gcp/docs/developer/decision-records/2024-03-06-bigquery/README.md

 # BigQuery support for EDC

-### Objective
+## Decision

-Support exchange of data to and from BigQuery tables.
+Add the BigQuery extensions to enable the transfer of data to and from BigQuery tables.

 ### Extensions
 * BigQueryDataAddressValidatorExtension (common): registers two validators, one for source data address and one for destination